ysmnclsknnl/ysmnclsknnl/README.md

 Hi, I’m Yasemin
-- I am currently studying  web development at Hack Your Future and dreaming to become a skilled front-end developer  .
-I have a solid previous background in computer programming.
+- I am currently intern in Ordina.
+I have been learning AWS, Kotlin and dreaming to become a skilled back-end developer .
+- I have a solid previous background in computer programming.
 I graduated with master degree in Computer Education and Educational Technology and worked as an ICT teacher for 13 years.
-- 👀 I’m interested in Web Development
-- 💞️ I’m looking to collaborate on Html, Css, Javascript , React
 - 📫   How to reach me : yasemingungorcaliskan@gmail.com

 <h3 align="left">Connect with me:</h3>